 The same could be said for an item like relaxation lounges, but not for something like a therapist stool.
 There is as much need for innovation in a therapist stool as there is for a guest relaxation lounge.
 So why no innovation there?
 Simple really.
 Nobody is paying much attention to it, so why bother improving it.
 If we suddenly decided that the guest needed to sit on this piece of furniture for a few minutes after their treatment, just watch the new models the manufacturers come out with each year then.

 So, next time you’re looking to upgrade your equipment or considering switching to another skincare brand because they offer more ongoing innovation, give some thought to what you’re actually getting.
 Challenge the manufacturers and suppliers.
 Are they selling you something with an actual benefit, or simply a few more features?
-Are they servicing a need in the market or are the just Innovating for Attention?
+Are they servicing a need in the market or are you just Innovating for Attention?